 - Tingling or numbness in the legs, arms, hands or feet

 - Loss of coordination or difficulty walking

-In all but the most serious cases, conservative treatment options are enough to control these symptoms.
-Initial treatment typically consists of a combination of lifestyle changes, over-the-counter anti-inflammatory and analgesic medications, and activity.
+In most cases, conservative treatment options are enough to control these symptoms.
+Initial treatment typically consists of a combination of lifestyle changes, over-the-counter anti-inflammatory medications and analgesic medications, along with activity.
 If the pain worsens or becomes chronic, physical therapy, massage therapy, prescription medications or alternative therapeutic options like ultrasounds or chiropractic treatments might be an option.
-Only in the most severe cases is surgery indicated.

 In severe cases where your symptoms fail to improve after several months of conservative therapies, your doctor may indicate surgery as option.
 Contact Laser Spine Institute to learn about the variety of minimally invasive spine surgeries we offer for this debilitating condition.
 Our procedures are performed on an outpatient basis, are muscle-sparing and use a less than 1-inch incision, resulting in less surgical blood loss and a reduced risk of infection.